oss-academy/article/mvc/README.md

 ### Model

-It is a backend component included data, logic and rules of the data.
-Indeed, Model is a data model to represent the knowledge.
+It is a component included data, logic and rules of the data.
+Indeed, Model is a data model to represent the knowledge of domain..

 ### View

-This part is a frontend component and, it is responsible to present the data and get input data from end user.
+This component is responsible to present the data and get input data from user.
 Sometimes View is named as a UI component.
 The View has no knowledge about the Controller.
+View should receive the updated model from Model directly and, it is included the same model, composite of models or a simpler version of a model.
+To get updated models there are two solutions as follows.

+* Pass the view and action to Controller and, update the view inside the Controller after performing the action
+* Use Observation pattern to get notification from Model directly

 ### Controller

-It is a component to make a relation between Model and View so that it is named the brain of application.
-The Controller receive data and command from user with getting help from View, then makes a command for Model.
+It is a component to apply user request on Model so that it receive data and action from user with getting help from View, then perform the action on Model.
+Controller is included two types of action as follows.

+* Selection
+* Command

+The Controller can be included View.

 ### Advantage